Samaire Armstrong: Early life

+Career

-Television career
+Television

 In 2000, Armstrong made her television debut guest starring in an episode of the teen drama television series Party of Five portraying Meredith.
-Throughout 2000 to 2001, Armstrong made guest roles on high-profile television shows such as The X-Files, ER, Judging Amy and Freaks and Geeks.
+Throughout 2000 to 2001, Armstrong made guest roles on television shows such as The X-Files, ER, Judging Amy and Freaks and Geeks.

 In 2003, Armstrong was cast in the role of Anna Stern on the Fox teen drama television series, The O.C..
 Armstrong was intended to only appear in one episode.
 However, after her character proved to be a fan favorite, she was brought back to appear in several more episodes.
 She portrays the role of a self-confessed comic book reader and a sarcastic socialite from Pittsburgh who is a recurring love interest for Seth Cohen.
 Despite the regular appearance of her character throughout the series first season, she was not promoted to series regular.
-In 2006, Armstrong was confirmed to return for the series third season for two episodes.
+In 2006, Armstrong was confirmed to return for the series' third season for two episodes.
 She did not return to the series which was cancelled after its fourth season.

 In 2004, Armstrong appeared on the HBO television series Entourage, as an assistant to Ari Gold and love interest for Eric Murphy.
-Critics noted many similarities to her character Anna Stern and Emily.
 She was praised for her performance.
 She appeared in only eight episodes of the series' first two seasons.
 She went on to guest star in the television series CSI: Miami and Living with Fran.

 In 2007, Armstrong was cast in her first series regular role on the ABC drama/comedy television series, Dirty Sexy Money.
 She portrayed the role of Juliet Darling, a spoiled heiress who aspired to be a serious actress.
-The series was an instant success and premiered on September 26, 2007 to 10.44 million viewers.
+The series was an instant success and premiered on September 26, 2007, to 10.44 million viewers.
 The series received mixed reviews from critics.
 Her character has been noted to have many similarities to real-life heiress Paris Hilton.
 In March 2008 Armstrong announced she would not return for the series second season as a series regular.
 The series did not maintain its success and slipped in ratings throughout its run dramatically.
 The series was cancelled on August 8, 2009.

 In 2010, Armstrong guest appeared in the HBO television series How To Make It In America in the series first episode portraying the role of Jane.

 In 2012, she appeared in 8 episodes of The Mentalist, as a prostitute turned confidential informant for the California Bureau of Investigation.
 Her character Summer shared a kiss with Tim Kang's character Kimball Cho in the episode "At First Blush" after Cho admitted having feelings for Summer.

 In September 2013, she played the mother of the blond boy who perpetrated the school shooting in the Sons of Anarchy season six premiere "Straw".